riazhedayati/beautiful-jekyll/_posts/2016-12-22-predict-song-genre-pt1.md

 ---
 layout: post
-title: Can a song's lyrics predict it's genre?
+title: Can a song's lyrics predict it's genre? (part 1)
 subtitle: Web scraping with Beautiful Soup in Python
 ---